Climate ▸Forecast ▸March ▸April ▸

-Finland has a temperate continental climate with a fairly even distribution of precipitation throughout the year.
+Finland has a temperate continental climate with fairly even precipitation throughout the year.
 In the southwest, summers are warm, while the rest of the country experiences milder summers.
-Despite its northern position, Finland is warmer than many other countries situated at the same latitude, primarily due to the proximity of warm seawater and the absence of high mountains.
+Despite its northern position, Finland is warmer than many other countries at the same latitude, mainly due to the proximity of warm seawater and the absence of high mountains.

-Winter in Finland lasts from December to March.
+Winter lasts from December to March.
 February is typically the coldest month, with average maximum temperatures ranging from a brisk -8°C in Kilpisjärvi to a slightly milder 1°C in Mariehamn.
 Snowfall in February is significant, with Nellimö receiving an average of 31 mm and Kilpisjärvi registering 56 mm.
-The limited sunshine during this period, especially in Helsinki with its approximate 72 hours of sunlight, contrasts sharply with the bright summer months.
+The limited sunshine during this period, especially in Helsinki, which gets approximately [72] hours of sunlight, contrasts sharply with the bright summer months.

 The summer season runs from June to September.
-By July, Finland basks in moderate to warm temperatures.
+By July, Finland experiences moderate to warm temperatures.
 Climate data from 1990 to 2020 indicates that Kilpisjärvi averages a daytime high of 15°C, while Laukkoski can climb to 24°C. Rainfall varies during this month, with Kökar witnessing an average of 49 mm and Kilpisjärvi receiving a considerable 109 mm.
-Helsinki, in July, enjoys its wettest and warmest conditions, though it also benefits from about 291 hours of sunshine.
+Helsinki in July experiences both its wettest and warmest conditions, though it also benefits from about [291] hours of sunshine.

 For travelers, the best time to visit Finland is from May to September.
-Remarkably, a quarter of Finland's landmass lies within the Arctic Circle, granting visitors the unique phenomenon of the midnight sun during this period.
-At Finland's northernmost tip, the sun doesn't set for an astounding 73 consecutive days in summer.
-In stark contrast, the sun remains below the horizon for 51 days in winter, a time when the mesmerizing Aurora Borealis graces the skies.
+Remarkably, a quarter of Finland's landmass lies within the Arctic Circle, allowing visitors to experience the midnight sun during this period.
+At Finland’s northernmost tip, the sun does not set for [73] consecutive days in summer.
+In stark contrast, the sun remains below the horizon for [51] days in winter, when the mesmerizing Aurora Borealis lights up the skies.

-Another intriguing aspect of Finland is its increasing land area.
-Due to the post-glacial rebound that followed the last ice age, Finland's surface area grows by approximately 7 square kilometers (2.70 sq mi) annually.
+An interesting phenomenon in Finland is its increasing land area.
+Due to post-glacial rebound following the last ice age, Finland’s surface area expands by approximately 7 square kilometers (2.70 sq mi) annually.

-Interested in more detailed Weather and Climate information for Finland?
+Are you interested in more detailed information for various cities in Finland?

 1. Yearly average minimum and maximum temperatures